benjaminballard/voltdb-mp-query-benchmark/README.md

 3. Open the web/adperformance.html page in a web browser to view the real-time dashboard

+4. Run the query client application

+    ./run_query_client.sh

-4. To stop the database and clean up temp files
+5. To stop the database and clean up temp files

     voltadmin shutdown
     ./clean.sh